The Call of Duty™ Endowment Announces 2015 Seal of Distinction Awards

 Endowment’s outside Board

-of Advisors.
+.
 Semi-finalists were then independently assessed on a

 pro bono basis by Deloitte and ultimately approved by the Endowment’s